HSLdevcom/jore4-jore3-importer/README.md

       target database.
     * The `fi.hsl.jore.importer.feature.system.repository` package contains a repository which allows you to current date and time information from the database.
-    * The `fi.hsl.jore.importer.feature.transmodel` package contains entities, repositories, and utility classes which are used to insert data into the Jore 4 database.
+    * The `fi.hsl.jore.importer.feature.jore4` package contains entities, repositories, and utility classes which are used to insert data into the Jore 4 database.
 * The `fi.hsl.jore.importer.util` package provides factory methods which allow you to instantiate classes provided by the [JTS topogy suite](https://github.com/locationtech/jts).